How to Apply to the METCO Program Lottery

 What is METCO?

-- For a complete list of participating partner districts, please visit the METCO website.
+For more information on the application, lottery, and participating public school districts, please visit the METCO website.

 Frequently Asked Questions about METCO

 What is the history of METCO and how is the program funded?